adamclayd/angular-bootstrap-5/README.md

 #### Directive: bs5Tab
 ```
 Attributes
 	heading                     - The tab heading.

-	select   - The function to execute after the tab has been selected. $tabIndex and
+	select($tabIndex, $event)   - The function to execute after the tab has been selected. $tabIndex and
 	                              $event can be passed to the function.

-	deselect - The function to execute after the tab has been deselected. $tabIndex and
+	deselect($tabIndex, $event) - The function to execute after the tab has been deselected. $tabIndex and
 	                              $event can be passed to the function.

 	disabled                    - If true the tab will be disabled.
 It won't be selectable.
 Default is false.
 ```

 ###### Example